Opinion | Welcome to the GOP resistance: Meet the men tasked with blocking oversight efforts

-Thursday night, House Republicans selected the ranking members of the congressional committees poised to unleash an investigative tsunami against the Donald Trump presidency.
+On Thursday night, House Republicans selected the ranking members of the congressional committees poised to unleash an investigative tsunami against the Donald Trump presidency.
 With the dust settled, Reps.
-Jim Jordan, R-Ohio, and Doug Collins, R-Ga., will take center stage as the top Republicans on the House Oversight and Judiciary committees, respectively.
-In these spots, Jordan and Collins will play crucial roles in the fight to block Democratic efforts to investigate Trump's tax and perhaps even argue for his impeachment.
+Jim Jordan, R-Ohio, and Doug Collins, R-Ga., will take center stage as the top Republicans on the House Oversight and Judiciary Committees, respectively.
+In these spots, Jordan and Collins will play crucial roles in the fight to block Democratic efforts to investigate topics like Trump's tax returns — and perhaps even argue for his impeachment.

 With Democrats poised to aim a "subpoena cannon" at the Trump administration, these positions are the equivalent of White House public defenders.

 With Democrats poised to aim a "subpoena cannon" at the Trump administration, these positions are the congressional equivalent of White House bodyguards.
-As a president who is so obsessed with the reality show dynamic of government (see Brett Kavanaugh's performance at his confirmation hearing), you can be sure that Trump wants Jordan and Collins to assume an aggressive and visible posture as soon as possible.
+Trump is obsessed with the reality show dynamic of government (see Brett Kavanaugh's performance at his confirmation hearing), so you can be sure that Trump wants Jordan and Collins to assume an aggressive and visible position as soon as possible.
 Effectively, he wants them to pass the Fox News test.

-Jordan, who had earlier withdrawn his bid to be the ranking member on the Judiciary, comes with plenty of baggage of his own.
-Several wrestlers he used to coach at Ohio State told NBC News that he did nothing to protect them from being sexually abused by a team doctor.
+Jordan, who had earlier withdrawn his bid to be the ranking member on the Judiciary Committee, comes with plenty of baggage of his own.
+Several wrestlers he used to coach at Ohio State told NBC News that he did nothing to protect them from an abusive team doctor.
 Trump stood by Jordan, however, and the Ohio Congressman seems to remain a presidential favorite.

 Jordan rejects claims he ignored sex abuse, eyes leadership spotAug.
 3, 201805:26

-For the better part of this decade, Jordan has been a consistent fixture on Trump-favored platforms like Fox News due to his roles leading the House Freedom Caucus and on the House Oversight and Judiciary committees.
+This isn't surprising.
+For the better part of this decade, Jordan has been a consistent fixture on Trump-favored platforms like Fox News due to his role leading the House Freedom Caucus and his membership on the House Oversight and Judiciary Committees.
 Ironically, it was his visibility on the Oversight Committee during the Obama years that really put Jordan on the map.
 Back then, Jordan was an ardent defender of congressional oversight who frequently attacked the Obama administration for its lack of cooperation with the panel’s investigations.

-Democrats astutely recognized that Cummings would be a much stronger foil to Issa than either Towns or the more senior Rep. Carolyn Maloney, D-NY, who Towns actually endorsed for the top spot.
-They were right.
-Cummings proved to be incredibly effective at derailing Issa, which led to several very embarrassing moments for the overreaching Issa as chairman.
+Democrats astutely recognized that Cummings would be a much stronger foil to Issa than either Towns or the more senior Rep. Carolyn Maloney, D-N.Y., who Towns actually endorsed for the top spot.
+And they were right.
+Cummings proved to be incredibly effective at derailing Issa, which led to several very embarrassing moments for the Republican chairman.

 House Republicans are now facing life mired in the congressional minority, which will likely force them to take on a much more combative and confrontational identity.
 The selection of Jordan and Collins signals that the GOP is indeed ready to become even more Trump-like.